-Federal Member for Hume
+Shadow Treasurer, Federal Member for Hume

-Prior to entering parliament in 2013 Angus was a Director at Port Jackson Partners where he was a strategy and business advisor on the resources, agriculture, energy and infrastructure sectors.
-Prior to this he was a partner at global consulting firm McKinsey & Co.
+Prior to entering parliament, Angus was a Director at Port Jackson Partners, where he was a strategy and business advisor on the resources, agriculture, energy and infrastructure sectors.
+Before this, he was a partner at global consulting firm McKinsey & Co.

 Angus has a Bachelor of Economics (First Class Honours and University Medal) and a Bachelor of Laws (Honours) from the University of Sydney.
-He also has a Master of Philosophy in Economics from Oxford, where he studied as a Rhodes Scholar.
-His thesis was in the field of competition policy.

 He has a Master of Philosophy in Economics from the University of Oxford, where he studied as a Rhodes Scholar and wrote a competition policy thesis.

 Building on his economics background, Angus was initially appointed to parliamentary committees on employment, trade and investment, and public accounts.
 He was also chair of the Joint Standing Committee on Treaties.

 In February 2016, he was appointed Assistant Minister to the Prime Minister with special responsibility for Cities and Digital Transformation.

 He was appointed Minister for Law Enforcement and Cyber Security in December 2017.

 In August 2018, Angus was promoted to Federal Cabinet as Minister for Energy.